Kessel ties NHL ironman record, Vegas tops Leafs | Globalnews.ca

 NOTES

-Tavares exited with 13:02 left in the third when he took a slap shot from teammate Rasmus Sandin on the back of the knee.
+Stephenson has scored a goal in three straight games. … Tavares exited with 13:02 left when he took a slap shot from teammate Rasmus Sandin on the back of the knee.
+“Those are the kind of things that just take a little time to settle down,” Keefe said.

 UP NEXT